 NHS England is developing an Information Standard for accessible information.
-An update about progress with this work and next steps has recently been published (in June 2014) and the engagement report is now available.
+A consultation on the draft standard is now open and runs until 9 November 2014.
+An update about progress with this work and next steps has recently been published (in June 2014) and an engagement report is available.

 An Information Standard is a framework of requirements and recommendations which health and social care organisations must follow, like a formal guidance document.

 This guidance will tell organisations how they should ensure that disabled patients / service users and, where appropriate, carers, receive information in formats that they can understand, and that they receive appropriate support to help them to communicate, which may include advocacy.